Provera 10mg tablets to delay your period by up to 17 days for special occasions. Available to buy online from Dr Fox.Start order

 What is Provera?

 Provera (medroxyprogesterone) is a synthetic progestogen.
 It is a brand name of the Pfizer pharmaceutical company.
 Progestogens are naturally occurring female sex hormones.
 Provera is available in many strengths and also as injections.
 It has many medical uses.
 It is in many contraceptives, in some HRT, and is used in the treatment of endometriosis, heavy periods, lack of periods, and is even used for some female cancers.
 It is now also recommended for period delay.
-As this is a recent medical use it is not covered by the manufacturer's licence and is called 'off label' prescribing.
+As this is a recent medical use it is not covered by the manufacturer's licence and is called 'off-label' prescribing.
 Doctors take responsibility for the prescribing.

 Because medicine boxes come in sizes of 10 or 90 tablets these may be split up and supplied in blank boxes of 30 or 60 tablets.
 This is common practice in pharmacies and nothing to be concerned about.
+Pfizer also limit the supply of Provera - to maintain service Dr Fox may supply EU authorised imports.

 Provera (medroxyprogesterone) and contraceptives